 I’ve read and watched most reviews of the Canon EOS R, and man, what an echo chamber.
-The online review game has gotten really lazy.
+The online review game has gotten lazy.

 If you didn’t know any better, you would think the Canon EOS R is a complete failure and a disaster, especially when you compare it to a similarly priced Sony A7III.

-Here is the thing, the Sony A7III is only better at a few things, while the Canon EOS R is WAY better at a few things.
+Here is the thing: the Sony A7III is only better at a few things, while the Canon EOS R is WAY better at a few things.

 In the meantime, here is what just about every camera review got wrong!